Seed-saving - the basics

 Hybrid varieties can be useful, but most commercially-sold F1 hybrids are either sterile (they produce no seeds or non-viable seeds) or their seeds don’t breed true; their descendants are unpredictable and often not nearly as good as the parent.
 Seed companies are happy that their F1 plant refinements don't persist to the second (F2) generation of plants and therefore can’t be "stolen", they may even go to some lengths to engineer the genetics of their product to make sure it cannot produce useful seeds.
 So instead of breeding a new, better and self-perpetuating variety, F1 hybrids, as currently produced, lock us into dependence on the seed company; it is better for us instead to produce and maintain true-breeding varieties, and to maintain the excellent but not-so-commercially-viable heirloom varieties.

 Having said all that, many seeds you can easily buy in the shops are good, true-breeding varieties.
 It will always say on the packet, one way or another.
-The term "open pollinated" is sometimes used for seeds that will breed true - it means they were from plants pollinated by natural means, not a laboratory-controlled artificial hybrid.
+The term "open pollinated" is sometimes used for seeds that will breed true - it means they were from plants pollinated by natural means, not from a laboratory-controlled artificial hybrid.

 We sometimes propagate plants artificially by root-division, cuttings, etc, and some plants also propagate themselves from root suckers, rhizomes or layering (sprouting roots from an "elbow"), and even some apparently natural wild species sometimes tend to do this in preference to making seeds.
 However, these methods, even if available, only produce a "clone" of the parent, whose genetic make-up is identical or very nearly identical to the (single) parent.